mc0110/inetbox2mqtt/README.md

 </div>

 These are to be connected to the TJA1020.
 No level shift is needed (thanks to the internal construction of the TJA1020).
 It also works on 3.3V levels, even if the TJA1020 is operated at 12V.

+## Installation instructions

+### MicroPython
+The software is developed in micropython.
+After the first tests, I was amazed af how good and powerful the [microPython.org](https://docs.micropython.org/en/latest/) platform is.

+However, the software did not run with the latest stable kernel from July (among other things, the bytearray.hex was not implemented there yet).
+The latest kernels for various ports can be found in the [download section](https://micropython.org/download/).
+It is quite possible that the software can also run on other ports.
+If you have had this experience, please let us know.
+We can then amend the readme accordingly.

+### Alternative 1: OTA-Installation with mip
+If you just want to get the inetbox2mqtt running, this is the way to go, and it works for both ports.
+This is also the fastest way, because the entire installation process should not take longer than 10 minutes.
+The installation does not have to take place in the final WLAN in which the inetbox2mqtt is to run later.

+To do this, you first have to install an up to date microPython version, to be found at [micropython/download](https://micropython.org/download/).
+My tests were done with upython-version > 19.1-608.

+The way I am following at the moment is:

+- Install Micropython on the port
+- Wifi connection via terminal
+- Loading the web application via terminal

+You must enter the commands from the console line by line in the REPL interface.
+The last import command reloads the entire installation.

+    import network
+    st = network.WLAN(network.STA_IF)
+    st.active(True)
+    st.connect('<yourSSID>','<YourWifiPW>')
+    import mip
+    mip.install('github:mc0110/inetbox2mqtt/bootloader/main.py','/')
+    import main

+### Alternative 2: With esptool - only works with the ESP32
+The .bin file contains both the python and the .py files.
+This allows the whole project to be flashed onto the ESP32 in one go.
+For this, you can use the esptool.
+In my case, it finds the serial port of the ESP32 automatically, but the port can also be specified.
+The ESP32 must be in programming mode (GPIO0 to GND at startup).
+The command to flash the complete .bin file to the ESP32 is:

+    esptool.py write_flash 0 flash_esp32_inetbox2mqtt_v15_4M.bin

+This is not a partition but the full image for the ESP32 and only works with the 4MB chips.
+The address 0 is not a typo.

+After flashing, please reboot the ESP32.
+It will open an AP (see Credentials).
+I recommend triggering the OTA update once to get the latest version.

+## Releasing
+There are two release numbers that must match, one in main.py and one in realese.py.
+The update process looks at this and if the numbers are different, then the software is updated during the update.

+## Credentials
+After rebooting the port (ESP32, RPI pico w), an access point (ESP or PICO) is opened first.
+For the RPI pico w, the password "password" is required.
+Please first establish a Wifi connection with the access point.
+Then you can access the chip in the browser at http://192.168.4.1 and enter the credentials.
+For details of the Wifimanager, please refer to [mc0110/wifimanager](https://github.com/mc0110/wifimanager).

+After entering the credentials, the boot mode can be switched from "OS-Run" to "normal-run".
+The button toggles between the two states.

+After rebooting in "normal-run" mode, inetbox2mqtt is ready for use.

+For placing the files and creating the credentials on the port, it does not need to be connected to the CPplus.
+You can also swap between 2 different credential-files, e.g. you are working on your computer at home for configuring and then swap to the RV-credentials in your motorhome.

+If everything is correctly set up and the port is rebooted, it should connect to the MQTT broker with a 2 confirmation messages.

+Then you can establish the connection between the port and the LIN bus.
+This connection is not critical and can be disconnected at any time and then re-established.
+It should not be necessary to re-initialise the CPplus.

 ## MQTT topics - almost the same, but not exactly the same